 Asians and Coloureds have always been a minority within the population in Zimbabwe (Zimbabwe Government, 1992; Southern Rhodesia, 1924).
 The colonial government recognised the need for the education of Asian and Coloured children from the early period of colonisation.
 For example, the Education Ordinance of 1903 provided for grants-in-aid to schools for Asians and Coloureds, but for some years progress in established schools for them seems to have been slow.
 Southern Rhodesia (1952) notes that the first government schools for Asian and Coloured children were established at Salisbury (Harare) and Antelope Mine in 1916.
 In the following year a school was established at Bulawayo under government control, replacing the two aided schools which had existed in that centre.
-The curriculum in the schools for Asian and Coloured children seems to have been similar to that in schools for European children.
+The curriculum in the schools for Asian and Coloured children.
 At the end of BSAC rule, there were nine schools for Coloureds and Asiatic children in Zimbabwe, seven being maintained entirely by public funds and the curriculum in these schools was the same as that in European schools (Atkinson, 1972; Southern Rhodeia, 1952).